alejandrosoares/minify-python/minify/README.md

 - Join css files into a main css file.
 - Use some API service to convert images to webp format.

-I plan to do these tasks in the future, but if you want we can do them together.

 ## Resources

 https://www.toptal.com/developers/cssminifier/python